What is Gen Con?

 SPA (SPouse Activities) is a program designed for the significant other, the "gamer widow" or "widower" and is open to gamers and non-gamers alike.
 We've got a variety of events for you to enjoy.
 From "traditional" crafting activities such as knitting, scrapbooking, and beadwork, to more active programs such as Irish dancing, belly dancing, and self defense.
 Included as well is a variety of downtown walking tours.
 We even have an Open Crafting room where you can stop by to finish a craft project you're working on, start a new craft, or just hang out with fellow crafters.
 There's something for everyone in our SPA program!

-What type of shipping options do you offer?
+What type of delivery options do you offer?

-We offer three shipping options: Will Call, U.S. Postal Service (USPS, no tracking available) or FedEx (tracking option).
-If you choose a "Ship to Me" option (USPS or FedEx), all items in your cart (including those purchased for friends) will be shipped to you, the purchaser.
+We offer two delivery options: USPS Priority Mail (Recommended) and Will Call.
+If you choose USPS Priority Mail, all items in your cart (including those purchased for friends) will be shipped to you, the purchaser.
 Items held at Will Call will be under the individual's name, no matter who purchased them.

 When can I expect to receive my badge and event tickets?